ShVerni/UltimateDoorbell/README.md

 ## Features

-* Chime notifies with sound and light animations so it can't be missed.
+* Chime notifies with sound and light animations so it can't be missed and can be used by people with hearing problems.
 * Fully customizable chime sounds and animations.
 * Easy to use and customizable web interface.
 * Versatile and adaptable hardware requirements.